Grade Level: Kindergarten – Grade 3

 - Students must stop at the line resembling the middle of the road, look at the bus driver who will signal that it’s safe, then look both ways before crossing the road.

-- Consult with students, asking them questions about the difference between being a passenger in a car and on a bus.
+- Consult with students about the difference between being a passenger in a car and a passenger on a bus.
 What is similar?
 What is different?

 - You might create a Venn Diagram that identifies similarities and differences.